What to pack for a cycle tour – Bicycle touring gear list

 Windbreaker

-Windbreaker or something to put on your back when it’s chilly.
+A windbreaker or something to wear on your back when it’s chilly.
 Very useful on long downhill rides in the mountains.

 Hoodie/sweater

 Something properly warm to wear in the evening and to sleep in when you’re camping and the nights are cold.
-I am absolutely happy with my Patagonia hoodie – it’s very comfy and keeps me warm even when it’s super cold.
+I love my Patagonia hoodie – it’s very comfy and keeps me warm even when it’s freezing.

 Waterproof pants

 A pair of good, waterproof trousers has made my life so much better on many rainy and cold days.
 They usually also have good wind-stopping properties to keep you warm.
-Choose something made of breathable materials; otherwise, you will be protected from external humidity but drown in your own sweat.
+Choose something made of breathable materials; otherwise, you will be protected from external humidity but may still sweat too much.

 Rain jacket

 Most people hate cycling in the rain, but having a good rain jacket can make it at least bearable.
-You should look for something with a waterproof rating of 20K.
-I have been using Patagonia Torrentshell for five years, and it still keeps me dry, even in heavy rain.
+You should look for something with a waterproof rating of 20k.
+I used a Patagonia Torrentshell jacket for almost seven years, and it kept me dry even in heavy rain.

 Plastic raincoat